jordanwalsh23/postman-local-mock-server/readme.md

 --key            : Path to Private Key file for TLS protected servers --cert           : Path to Certificate file for TLS protected servers --debug, -d      : Print debug statements to console when running.
+--cacheTTL       : The time to keep responses in cache - see apicache for options.
 ```

 ## Using in your project